Living Lineages

 Saroj Venkat Shyam, Shiv Shakti

 This exhibition brings into dialogue a group of artists whose practices are grounded in indigenous and folk traditions.
 Their works reflect a continuity of knowledge systems transmitted through practice rather than formal instruction.
-The exhibition brings together the works of Bhuri Bai, Balu Jivya Mashe, Saroj, Venkat Raman Shyam, and master practitioners of the Cheriyal scroll tradition, tracing a shared yet diverse continuum of indigenous and folk practices in India.
+The exhibition brings together the works of Bhuri Bai, Balu Jivya Mashe, Bidriwares, Saroj, Venkat Raman Shyam, and master practitioners of the Cheriyal scroll tradition, tracing a shared yet diverse continuum of indigenous and folk practices in India.

 Repetition, pattern, and gesture become tools through which stories are remembered, reinterpreted, and passed on.
 At the same time, the exhibition acknowledges the shifting contexts within which these practices now exist.
 As these artists engage with contemporary platforms and audiences, their works negotiate visibility, authorship, and transformation - expanding beyond their original contexts.